©2008–2021 by Wayne Pollock, Tampa Florida USA

 Once the interviewer explains how the hiring process will unfold, you say should say, “Thank you!
 Is it okay to call you if I haven't heard from you?”
 Then after you thank the interviewer, briefly summarize why you think you're a good fit for the job.

 Some experts suggest asking straight out, “Based on this interview, do you feel that I could be successful in this position?
 Will you move me forward in the interview process?”
 A positive response doesn't mean you're guaranteed to get the job, but the interviewer will likely remember you as a stronger candidate.
 If the interviewer expresses reservations, it may be disappointing, but it's better to find out what their objections are so you can overcome them.
-For example, if the interviewer says you lack experience in a particular area, you may realize that didn't emphasize your relevant experience enough.
+For example, if the interviewer says you lack experience in a particular area, you may realize that you didn't emphasize your relevant experience enough.
 You can try to expand on that, either on the spot or in your follow-up letter.

 Don't leave the interview without getting the names, titles, and contact information of everyone you met.
 Then you should follow up the interview later with an email to at least some of those people, thanking them for their time.
 (Be sure to include specifics on why you'd be such a great fit for their position.)
 This includes people you may not thought of as important.
 “You don't know who has pull”, says Laura DeCarlo, president of Career Directors International, a global professional association of resume writers and career coaches.